ydnadev/itis-data-dash/README.md

 *Note - ITIS database does not exist in this repository, download ITIS data from source below.*

 Extract data from ITIS SQLite db
-    - run src/script1.sql to dump data for all species to *itisdata/animal_species.txt*
+    - run src/script1.sql to dump data for all species as tsv to *itisdata/species.txt*
-    - run rc/script2.sql to dump data for all taxa hierarchy to *itisdata/animal_taxa.csv*
+    - run src/script2.sql to dump data for all taxa hierarchy as csv to *itisdata/taxa.csv*

 Parsing assumes 2 files above-
 ```bash